xianzhan-yang/setup-docs/README.md

 └── README.md
 ```

-## 🚀 Usage
+## 🛠️ Usage

-- Navigate into any tool’s folder to find installation and setup instructions.
+- Browse to the folder of the tool you want to deploy.
+- Follow the instructions in its `README.md`.
-- Most guides are tailored for Linux-based environments.
+- Most guides are tailored for Linux environments and focus on manual or semi-automated deployment using shell, systemd, or containerized runtimes.

-- Suitable for on-premise setups or private cloud environments.
-- Combine with `devops-learning` for a well-rounded understanding.
+## 🎯 Audience

+This repository is for:
+- DevOps engineers deploying and maintaining infrastructure
+- Developers building local or test environments
+- Students and professionals learning DevOps tooling
+- Teams documenting internal deployment procedures

 ## 📜 License